¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 Even with the best gear, DIY projects can hit snags.
 Here’s how to solve the "Gotchas":

-1. The High-Frequency Buzz: If you hear a slight hum at low brightness, it’s usually caused by a low-quality dimmer module or a loose connection.
-Ensure you are using a branded dimmer rated for the total wattage of your kit.
+1. The High-Frequency Buzz: This is usually caused by a low-quality dimmer module or a loose connection.
+In our experience, ensuring you are using a branded dimmer (like Lutron or Leviton) rated for LED loads solves 90% of buzzing issues.

-2. Flickering: This often happens if you try to use an old "incandescent" dimmer with LEDs.
-LEDs require a "Trailing Edge" or "ELV" (Electronic Low Voltage) dimmer to handle the low-wattage load properly.
+2. Flickering: This often happens if you try to use an old "incandescent" dimmer.
+LEDs require a "Trailing Edge" or "ELV" (Electronic Low Voltage) dimmer.
+Check the packaging of your dimmer switch for the "LED Compatible" or "ELV" label.

 3. Uneven Brightness: If one section of your 14-grid is dimmer than the rest, you likely have "voltage drop."
 This happens if the "daisy chain" of tubes is too long.
 The fix?
 Run a second power feed to the opposite side of the grid.